Buffon’s Needle Problem

 Part A — Variables & Randomness

-1. Define the two random variables used in the handout:
+1. The the two random variables used in the problem (see image):

 2. Give the ranges (use inequalities):